Project Overview

 The simple takeaway?
 3D printing a boat is far more costly than buying one off the shelf.
 But there’s more to it: commercial boat manufacturers benefit from significant economies of scale.
 For a Jon boat manufacturer, producing a single new plastic boat would cost millions in molds and tooling setup, but those costs are spread over hundreds or thousands of boats.
 3D printing offers a unique approach without the upfront tooling costs, making it ideal for one-off creations like the PRINTcess.

-But that only includes the hull.
-So, how much does the cabin cost?
+But if that only includes the hull, how much does the cabin cost?

 3D Model